ldbc/ldbc_snb_bi/README.md

 * [`umbra`](umbra/): queries are expressed in SQL and run in [Umbra JIT-compiled columnar relational database management system](https://dbdb.io/db/umbra).
 * [`tigergraph`](tigergraph/): queries are expressed in the [GSQL language](https://www.tigergraph.com/gsql/) and run in the [TigerGraph graph database management system](https://tigergraph.com/)

-All implementations use Docker for ease of setup and execution.
+All implementations use Docker containers for ease of setup and execution.
 However, the setups can be adjusted to use a non-containerized DBMS.

-## Getting started
+## Reproducing SNB BI experiments

-Running a benchmark requires the following steps.
-Note that running _audited benchmarks_ requires a more complex process.
-See [the specification's Auditing chapter](https://ldbcouncil.org/ldbc_snb_docs/ldbc-snb-specification.pdf#chapter.7) for details.
+Running an SNB BI experiment requires the following steps.

-1. Pick a tool, e.g. TigerGraph.
+1. Pick a tool, e.g. [Umbra](umbra/).
 Make sure you have the required binaries and licenses available.

-1. Generate the data sets using the [Spark Datagen](https://github.com/ldbc/ldbc_snb_datagen_spark/) according to the format described in the tool's README.
+1. Generate the data sets using the [SNB Datagen](https://github.com/ldbc/ldbc_snb_datagen_spark/) according to the format described in the tool's README.

 1. Generate the substitution parameters using the [`paramgen`](paramgen/) tool.